microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 ## Creating a subscription

-To have resource data included in change notifications, you **must** specify the following properties, in addition to those that are usually specified when creating a [subscription](webhooks.md):
+To have resource data included in change notifications, you **must** specify the following properties, in addition to those that are usually specified when [creating a subscription](webhooks.md#creating-a-subscription):

 - **includeResourceData** set to `true` to explicitly request resource data.
-- An optional `$select` operator in the resource path to select the properties to be included.
+- In the URL specified by **resource**, an optional `$select` parameter, to select the properties to be included.
-- **lifecycleNotificationUrl** - an endpoint to which where [lifecycle notifications](#subscription-lifecycle-notifications) will be delivered.
+- **lifecycleNotificationUrl** which is an endpoint where [lifecycle notifications](#subscription-lifecycle-notifications) are delivered.
 This can be the same or different as **notificationUrl**.
-- **encryptionCertificate** containing only the public key that Microsoft Graph will use to encrypt resource data.
-You will keep the corresponding private key which will be used to [decrypt the content](#decrypting-resource-data-from-change-notifications).
+- **encryptionCertificate** which contains only the public key that Microsoft Graph uses to encrypt resource data.
+Keep the corresponding private key to [decrypt the content](#decrypting-resource-data-from-change-notifications).
-- **encryptionCertificateId** your own identifier for the certificate.
-It will be included in notifications so you can identify which certificate to use for decryption.
+- **encryptionCertificateId** which is your own identifier for the certificate.
+Use this ID to match in each notification, which certificate to use for decryption.

 ### Subscription request example